Best things to do in Bundaberg

 When Australians hear Bundaberg, we tend to think of either rum or ginger beer – the city’s two most famous products.
 So while in town you don’t want to miss the chance to try them.

-At the distillery, you can take a behind the scenes tour to learn how this liquid gold is distilled and bottled and of course, try some of the end product.
+At the distillery, you can take a behind-the-scenes tour to learn how this liquid gold is distilled and bottled and, of course, try some of the end product.

 While there, you can try some of Bundaberg’s rum products, including delicious fudge, and check out the exclusive distillery-only lines.